google/differential-privacy/cc/docs/algorithms/bounded-standard-deviation.md

 # Bounded Standard Deviation

 WARNING: `BoundedStandardDeviation` is deprecated.
 Please use [`BoundedVariance`](bounded-variance.md) instead and take the square root of the result.
+This documentation might be out of date.

 [`BoundedStandardDeviation`](https://github.com/google/differential-privacy/blob/main/cc/algorithms/bounded-standard-deviation.h)
 computes the standard deviation of values in a dataset in a differentially